Panchakarma Treatment The Full Body Cleanse

-When there is a regular attack of cough, bronchitis, colds or asthma this particular therapeutic treatment named Vamana ( vomiting) is given to remove kapha (congestion in the lungs).This particular treatment is given early hours of day until the kapha doshas is dominant.
+When there is a regular attack of cough, bronchitis, colds or asthma this particular therapeutic treatment named Vamana ( vomiting) is given to remove kapha (congestion in the lungs).This particular treatment is given early hours of the day until the kapha doshas are dominant.

 It is performed to stabilize the vitiated doshas by removing accumulated toxins through methodically induced emesis.
 Vamana Detoxification is generally suggested in diseases involving mainly to kapha doshas.
-The Therapy Vamana (vomiting) is also given to a person with chronic cold, diabetes, chronic indigestion, edema and lymphatic congestion.
+The Therapy Vamana (vomiting) is also given to a person with a chronic cold, diabetes, chronic indigestion, edema, and lymphatic congestion.

 2)Virechana (purgation therapy)

-When excess Pitta is accumulated in liver, small intestine and gallbladder it tends to result in acne, skin inflammation, rashes and other aliment such as biliary vomiting, nausea, jaundice and chronic attacks of fever.
+When excess Pitta is accumulated in the liver, small intestine, and gallbladder it tends to result in acne, skin inflammation, rashes and another aliment such as biliary vomiting, nausea, jaundice and chronic attacks of fever.

-Ayurvedic text suggests that this condition can be administrated by therapeutic purgation.
+The ayurvedic text suggests that this condition can be administrated by therapeutic purgation.
 In Virechana therapy the vitiated doshas and toxins can be removed through purgation.
 This therapy can be performed as a single therapy or can be followed by Vamana therapy to ensure complete detoxification.
-This detoxification method helps the body to expel toxins and maintain vitiated doshas from intestines, blood and liver.
+This detoxification method helps the body to expel toxins and maintain vitiated doshas from intestines, blood, and liver.

 3)Basti (enema therapy)

 Vata’s Principal site is the colon generally we called the large bowel or large intestine.
-Basti or so called “Basti karma” is performed for removing the body’s toxins and to stabilized vitiated doshas.
-It is performed by introduce of medicated liquids or oils through the urethra, anus, or vaginal canal.
+Basti or so-called “Basti karma” is performed for removing the body’s toxins and to stabilized vitiated doshas.
+It is performed by introducing of medicated liquids or oils through the urethra, anus, or vaginal canal.

 It is generally performed by Introducing fluids and medicinal oils through the urethra in men or through the vagina in women this process is called “Uttara Basti”.
 Basti therapy is the most effective treatment for the disorder of Vata.
 Various aliment such as arthritis, rheumatism, gout, muscle spasms, headaches abdominal distention, kidney stones, cold disorders, constipation, chronic fever, sexual, heart pain, sciatica, backache, and other pains in the joints is relieved by this therapy.

 Performing Basti therapy can improve weight and nourishes emaciated persons while decrease weight in obese people.
-It also improves vision, slow down the aging process and boosts health.
-It is generally performed after the first two detoxification process called vamana and Virechana it can also be performed after Virechana.
+It also improves vision, slows down the aging process and boosts health.
+It is generally performed after the first two detoxification process called Vamana and Virechana it can also be performed after Virechana.